tolu360/cordova-plugin-paystack/README.md

     <preference name="publicKey" value="INSERT-PUBLIC-KEY-HERE" />
 </platform>
 ```
 You must not forget to build your project again - each time you edit native code.
 Run `cordova build ios/android` or similar variants.
+Even shen you are predominantly working on Xcode, ensure you run `cordova build ios` at least once from your terminal.

 ### Manually
 You'd better use the CLI, but here goes: